Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 At-a-glance feature breakdown

-The table below highlights the key things to look out for when choosing a website building tool (particularly one you’re intending to use for ecommerce purposes).
+The table below highlights the key features to consider when choosing a website building tool — particularly one you’re intending to use for ecommerce purposes — and gives you data on how Wix, Shopify and Squarespace compare for each one.

 WixShopifySquarespace